Menditect/documentation/docs/datavariation.md

 - Choose "Coverage" to create a new [Coverage Calculation](coverage-calculation) after the Test Run was executed.
 - Choose "Full output" to include all data values in the Test Run results.
 Not enabling "Full output" will finish the Test Run sooner, but will only include data values for teststeps that are used in other teststeps in the Test Run results.
 - Choose a [Test Setting](test-setting) (the preferred Test Setting is pre-selected).

-### Edit Data Variation values
-- Open the Test Suite data variation page or Test Case data variation popup.
-- Click on the column of the Data Variation you want to edit, for instance the column labeled *# 2*.
-- Click "<i class="fas fa-pencil"></i> Edit values".

-### Edit Data Variation description
-- Open the Test Suite data variation page or Test Case data variation popup.
-- Click on the column of the Data Variation you want to describe, for instance the column labeled *# 2*.
-- Click "<i class="fas fa-pencil"></i> Edit description".

 ## Related topics
 - [Assert](Assert)